 43 .
 IRAQ WAR RESOLUTION — (House of Representatives – February 15, 2007)

 The people should know that this is not a true debate.
 This exercise is a 3-day politically hatched farce.
 This exercise is absent of any legitimate legislative process.
 It is also, in fact, vacant of the two options provided Congress under our Constitution: first, to declare war or, second, to appropriate funds for the conduct of war.

 This is a stealth resolution brought to the floor void of the democratic process; that our men and women are fighting, as we are here tonight, to preserve our freedoms at home and the rights at home and extend those rights to oppressed people abroad.

 This is not Cuba.
 This isn’t Venezuela.
 This is not North Korea or some Third World country.
 This is the Congress of the United States.

 But let me congratulate the authors of what history will surely record as a very dark chapter in the conduct of the House leadership and the House of Representatives, leadership, entrusted to them by the American people.

 Let me congratulate the authors on the clever wording of a resolution to praise our Armed Forces and at the same time undermine our Commander in Chief.
 Very clever.

 I also want to congratulate the very clever timing of the floor discussion of this worthless measure that disregards the fact that American troops have already been deployed for this mission.

-Congratulations are also in order for duping the public and the media into creating the illusion that Congress is really doing something about the conflict in Iraq.
+Congratulations are also for duping the public and the media into creating the illusion that Congress is doing something about the conflict in Iraq.

 Ironically, I pulled this up.
 Google it yourself.
 This is tomorrow, 8:17 Mecca time, Al Jazeera: “Democrats Attack Bush War Policy,” and the lead quote is from Speaker Pelosi.